If a patient has an ingrowing toenail or fungal infection one option for treatment is to remove part or all of the nail under local anaesthetic.

-Nail surgery can be performed when your podiatrist has diagnosed a deformity of one or more toenails.
-The most common deformities/causes are
+This is performed when your podiatrist has diagnosed a deformity of one or more toenails.
+The most common deformities/causes are:

 2. excessively curved nail (involution)

 4. thickened nails due to fungal infection or trauma

 5. incorrect cutting of the nails

 An ingrown nail will predispose the skin around the nail to swell and press onto the nail causing pain.
 This could lead to infection which must be treated immediately.

 These are problems that are of particular concern to diabetic patients and other at risk patients.

 If an infection is present, antibiotics from your Podiatrist or GP may be necessary, however they will not cure the problem alone.
 The cause (the nail digging into the skin) must be addressed or the infection and pain will return or persist after the course of antibiotics have ceased.

 There are conservative treatments which can help to prevent pain or infection, although this will not cure the problem.
 If the problem recurs regularly or if the condition is acute (comes about very quickly), then surgery is recommended.